 In May 2013 I moved back to Canon with the EOS 6D using various lenses including a 15mm fisheye, 17-40 zoom, 24-105 zoom, 100-400 zoom plus a number of Carl Zeiss, Nikon AI, Olympus Zuiko OM and vintage Tamron prime lenses with suitable adaptor rings.
 The Canon EOS bodies are great for using old manual focus lenses due to the short distance between the lens mount and the sensor plane of 44mm.

-In 2014 I started to shoot film again, for the first time this century!
+In 2014 I started to shoot film again, for the first time in the 21st century!
 Using a Mamiya 645 Pro TL camera with a selection of Mamiya lenses from 35 to 210mm exposing Kodak Portra 160 and Fujifilm Velvia 50 films.
-The Mamiya 645 lenses also worked really well on the Canon EOS cameras using a Photodiox adapter that I imported from the USA, superbly sharp with lovely contrast.
+The Mamiya 645 lenses also worked really well on the Canon EOS 6D and 5D Mark II using a Photodiox adapter that I imported from the USA, superbly sharp with lovely contrast.

 Other film cameras used include a 1950 Rolleiflex K4/50 Automat – Fun With Film – Rolleiflex Automat K4/50, 1967 Hasselblad 500C, Bronica SQ-A, Olympus XA, Contax RTS, 137MA, 139Q, 159MM, 167MT, ST, RTS III & AX, Contax T & T2, Yashica Electro 35 GTN, T4 & Yashica MAT-124G.